 **

 Another value of scenarios is that they can be set up to support “back-casting” exercises.
-C can be evaluated financially, socially and ecologically.
+Concrete proposals for the future can be evaluated financially, socially and ecologically.
 This provides the opportunity to vet details and look for barriers that might crop up.
-A particularly useful portion of this is to iy of different stakeholders and agencies to carry out the specifics.
-The information gained in back-casting can be used to .
-Although theoretical in nature the discussion surrounding the serious consideration of alternative futures can also a a the that go with that.
+A particularly useful portion of this is to identify responsibilities of different stakeholders and agencies to carry out the specifics.
+The information gained in back-casting can be used to modify or create new scenarios as part of a discussion.
+Although theoretical in nature the discussion surrounding the serious consideration of alternative futures can also create a sense of community for a shared future and the responsibilities that go with that.

-A. There is currently an democracy that is addressing the that includes many individuals and stakeholder groups.
+A democratic process is necessary for sustainability.
+There is currently an experiment in consensus democracy that is addressing the issues in the basin that includes many individuals and stakeholder groups.
 However the plan will require the use of Scientific Adaptive Management (SAM) and part of the effort will be to move from scenarios to SAM involves moving from low control that results in not being able to specify any particular future path toward higher control of the system that is required to make scientific manipulations (Williams et al. 2009).
 Although democratic deliberative process and SAM share basic goals, we need to be aware that there are potential conflicts between the basic tenets of democracy and SAM (Table 4).